robinsonraju/robinsonraju.github.io/_posts/2015-02-01-compressed-pattern-matching.md

 header-img: "img/pres1/sleeping.jpg"
 ---

 This is a review of the paper on Pattern matching in Z-compressed files.
 I'd done a project last year to implement LZW compression and chanced upon this paper while I was googling for some information on LZW.
-I'd helped build a search engine using Lucene 10 yrs back (2004) and used Solr for another project a few years back (2009-2010).
-To see two areas that I was attracted to - Data Search and Data Compression come together, to know that we could be able to index data and search from compressed files without decompressing them, was very intersting and I wanted to find more information and see some implementation of this.
+To see two areas that I'd worked on in the past - Data Search (Had helped build a search engine using Lucene 10 yrs back and used Solr for another project a few years back) and Data Compression come together, to know that we would be able to index data and search from compressed files without decompressing them, was very intersting and I wanted to find more information and see some implementation of this.
 The review of the paper was presented to some students at SJSU.

 **Paper reviewed**: